-For More a More Detailed Look at These Options NICHE Provides This Side-By-Side Comparison Chart Note that we've provided separate columns for the two ways the CPI Option 1 can be implemented and the two ways the CPI Option 2 can be implemented
+For More a More Detailed Look at These Options NICHE Provides This Side-By-Side Comparison Chart Note that we've provided separate columns for all 5 legal option choices: IPI, the two ways the CPI Option 2 can be implemented and the two ways the CPI Option 1 can be implemented

 For detailed descriptions of IPI, CPI Option 1, CPI Option 2 with Opt-In, & CPI Option 2 with Opt-Out, provided by the Department of Education in its Private Instruction Handbook, click here.